ONSdigital/ras-swagger-codegen/README.md

 # RAS-Swagger-Codegen

 This is an experimental services aimed at automatically generating Microservice boilerplate code directly from the swagger API service.
-Please do not attempt to use this just for the moment, however in principle this is how it's supposed to work.
+It's now is a usable state but be warned it's still a little short on documentation and error checking.

 After checking out the repository, create another folder at the same level in your directory tree called 'ras-repos', this is where the auto-generated code will be created.

 ###